andyrozman/AAPS_Tandem_Testing/README.md

 We started on Phase 1 on 17th February and it was completed on 4th April 2025.

+# IMPORTANT NOTE

+At the moment we are in Phase 1, so TESTING ON LIVING PERSONS OR ANIMALS IS STRICTLY FORBIDDEN...
+You can test with your pump, by it not being connected to anything...
+Until we have reached end of Phase 3, there will be no security measures fully implemented (comparing treatment data with pump history records, reporting to AAPS/Loop that treatment has stopped and at what time, etc)...

 # AAPS - t:mobi Driver Documentation

 Documentation is maintained on this page: https://andyrozman.github.io/AAPS_Tandem_Testing/